luci/luci-go/rts/doc/eval.md

 Safety should be evaluated before efficiency because:
 * Safety evaluation is much faster because there is less data to analyze.
 * The output of safety evaluation is **actionable**, unlike efficiency.
-  This is because safety evaluation prints the CLs where the algorithm failed to select affected tests.
+  This is because safety evaluation prints the CLs for which the strategy failed to select failed tests.
 * Data for efficiency evaluation takes much longer to fetch.

-Fine tune your algorithm until it reaches a satisfactory safety score;
+Fine tune your selection strategy until it reaches a satisfactory safety score;
 then evaluate efficiency.
 To evaluate only safety, tell the `presubmit-history` subcommand not to fetch test durations by passing `-duration-data-frac 0`.
 As a convention, use `.safety.hist` extension for